University-of-Twente-Open-Days-TCS/Roam-boter/README.md

 `./prepare_caches.py level1 level2`

+### Starting simulation workers
+To simulate matches efficiently the webserver uses multiprocessing.
+This is done with a worker pool which take pending simulations from a queue and simulate them.
+The workers can be started as follows:

+`./manage.py startsimulationworkers`

+Note this done as a background process in the start.sh file.
+This file is run when the docker container is started.

 ### Insert bots
 Follow the following command to load bots into the database.

 1. ./manage.py loaddata roamboter/fixtures/bots.json

+## Troubleshooting

+### Migrations won't apply
+Django keeps track of the migrations in it's own database table.
+Sometimes by a sudden change of code migrations can't be applied.
+The suggested approach to fix this is to delete the database.

+#### Full reset
+Complete these steps to fully reset the webserver.
+**NOTE:** Be very carefull when completing these steps on a system with other docker containers.
+It will delete all data in ALL docker containers.
+Also in the contaiers not related to the RoamBot-er Project.

+1. Delete all migration files. (keep \_\_init\_\_.py)
+2.  `sudo docker-compose down`
+3.  `sudo docker volume rm $(sudo docker volume -q)`

+    This will delete **all** docker volumes on the system!

+4. Follow installations steps.

+### Makemigrations doesn't create all migrations
+Make sure you specify app names as follows:

+    `./manage.py makemigrations app1-name app2-name etc...